 This doesn’t end here.
 The unknown rule on how to write a fantasy novel and to become a great fantasy novel writer, you have to rewrite.

-Well, apart from the nod to Tolkien’s The Hobbit, we want to remind you that great novels aren’t written, but rewritten.
-You’ve put pen to paper, finger to the keypad, and submitted the great fell of a completed fantasy novel.
+Apart from the nod to Tolkien’s The Hobbit, we want to remind you that great novels aren’t written but rewritten.
+You’ve put pen to paper, finger to the keypad, and submitted the great feel of a completed fantasy novel.

-Now, it is the time to go all the way back to the beginning and embark on a new adventure: the edit.
+Now, it is the time to return to the beginning and embark on a new adventure: the edit.

 The edit will involve ironing out any inconsistencies or inaccuracies in your world.
 Don’t let readers do it for you.

-The edit is a valuable time to make sure your world is both believable and internally consistent, to avoid any such embarrassments later on.
-It’s also a time to remove any purple prose, excessive description or clunky exposition.
+The edit is a valuable time to ensure your world is both believable and internally consistent to avoid such embarrassments later on.
+It’s also a time to remove any purple prose, excessive description, or clunky exposition.

-While world-building is vital as background to the novel itself, the story still needs to be an efficiently told story, with a beginning, middle and end, and action from cover to cover.
+While world-building is vital as background to the novel, the story still needs to be an efficiently told story, with a beginning, middle, and end, and action from cover to cover.
 Plot development with every word is vital.

-Readers don’t want to feel they are thumbing through an encyclopaedia or an RPG rulebook.
-Can you remove any unnecessary details to make sure that the setting is that – a setting – for the action of the protagonists, and doesn’t come to dominate the space of your book?
+Readers don’t want to feel they are thumbing through an encyclopedia or an RPG rulebook.
+Can you remove any unnecessary details to ensure that the setting is that – a setting – for the action of the protagonists and doesn’t come to dominate the space of your book?

 8. Outline Your Fantasy Novel

-Once you decide on the theme, plot, characters, setting, and time frame, it is the right time to outline everything in the sequence.
+Once you decide on the theme, plot, characters, setting, and time frame, it is time to outline everything in the sequence.

 Drafting an outline before writing can help you analyze the twists and turns of the events.
-Also, you can create headings and divide events into the chapters to make it more comprehensive for your readers.
+Also, you can create headings and divide events into chapters to make them more comprehensive for your readers.

 A story pyramid is an ideal way to structure your novel.
-Divide the events broadly into three phases: beginning, the body of the story, and climax.
+Divide the events into three phases: the beginning, the body of the story, and the climax.

 Moreover, compile the events by showing the course of actions, turning points, conflicts, and resolution.